-- > Behaviour Lead advises if behaviours seem to be a 'choice' of the child - SEND Coordinator advises if you suspect behaviours are because of possible underlying un-met need - Go to Safeguarding and Welfare Route if you believe parenting is a major concern see Safeguarding Lead - Create a Behaviour Plan (Standard or SEND) with either Behaviour Lead/SEND Coordinator - > Create a Vulnerable Pupil Passport - > Springboard to access other professional advice like SBAP through SEND Coordinator - EHAF is completed by CT and parents to access Early Help Unit/Family Services/Children's Centre/parenting course.
-Sent by Behaviour Lead/SEND Coordinator - > Raise the child at Pupil Progress/SLT meetings - Do they need to be on the SEND register?
+- SEND Coordinator advises if you suspect behaviours are because of possible underlying un-met need - ➤ Go to Safeguarding and Welfare Route if you believe parenting is a major concern see Safeguarding Lead - Create a Relationship and Behaviour Plan (Standard or SEND) with either Behaviour Lead/SEND Coordinator - Create a Vulnerable Pupil Passport - > Springboard to access other professional advice like the local behaviour partnership through SEND Coordinator - > EHAF is completed by CT and parents to access Early Help Unit/Family Services/Children's Centre/parenting course.
+Sent by Behaviour Lead/SEND Coordinator - ➤ Raise the child at Pupil Progress/SLT meetings - > Do they need to be on the SEND register?
 Do they need a Child Centred Review?
 See SEND Coordinator